Sobekneferu: Mazghuna

-The Northern Mazghuna pyramid is assumed to be her monument.
-There is, however, no clear evidence to confirm this assignment and the pyramid may date to a period well after the end of the Twelfth Dynasty.
-Only its substructure was completed; construction of the superstructure and wider temple complex was never begun.
-The passages of the substructure had a complex plan.
-A stairway descended south from the east side of the pyramid leading to a square chamber which connected to the next sloping passage leading west to a portcullis.
-The portcullis consisted of a 42000 kg quartzite block intended to slide into and block the passage.
-Beyond the passage wound through several more turns and a second smaller portcullis before terminating at the antechamber.
-South of this lay the burial chamber which was almost entirely occupied by a quartzite monolith which acted as the vessel for a sarcophagus.
-In a deep recess lay a quartzite lid which was to be slid into place over the coffin and then locked into place by a stone slab blocking it.
-The builders had all exposed surfaces painted red and added lines of black paint.
-A causeway leading to the pyramid was built of mudbrick, which must have been used by the workers.
-Though the burial place had been constructed, no burial was interred at the site.
+Only the substructure of the pyramid was completed; construction of the superstructure and wider temple complex was never begun.
+The substructure passages had a complex plan: A stairway descended south from the east side of the pyramid leading to a square chamber connecting to a sloping westward passage up to a portcullis – consisting of a 42000 kg quartzite block intended to slide into and block the passage – beyond which it wound through several more turns and a second, smaller portcullis before terminating at the antechamber.
+South of it lay the burial chamber which was near wholly occupied by a quartzite monolith vessel for the sarcophagus.
+In a deep recess lay a quartzite lid which was to be slid over the coffin and locked into place with a stone block.
+All of the exposed surfaces were painted red with additional lines of black paint.
+Though the burial place had been constructed, no burial was interred there.
+Outside lay a mudbrick causeway leading to the pyramid built to serve the workforce.